 Is Faslodex a chemotherapy drug?

 No, Faslodex is not a chemotherapy drug.
 It’s a hormone therapy that works by decreasing the levels of certain hormones (estrogen and progesterone) in your body.
-These hormones cause your hormone receptor-positive (HR+) cancer to grow, so blocking them can help stop the spread of cancer or get rid of it completely.
+These hormones cause your hormone receptor-positive (HR-positive) cancer to grow, so blocking them can help stop the spread of cancer or get rid of it completely.

-I’ve had a mastectomy — can I take Faslodex?
+I’ve had a mastectomy.
+Can I take Faslodex?

 Yes, you can still take Faslodex if you’ve had a mastectomy (surgery to remove breast tissue).
 Even if your cancer didn’t spread outside the breast tissue, it’s still possible that some cancer cells escaped into your blood or lymph nodes.
 This can cause problems later on.

-Faslodex lowers the amount of estrogen in your body, which stops HR+ tumor cells from growing and multiplying.
+Faslodex lowers the amount of estrogen in your body, which stops HR-positive tumor cells from growing and multiplying.
 Taking Faslodex after a mastectomy helps lower your risk of the cancer spreading or coming back.

 If I haven’t gone through menopause yet, will Faslodex affect my periods?